 Interview

-Ten Questions with Rabbi Zvi Grumet
+Ten Questions with Dr. Rabbi Zvi Grumet

-A Jewish educator shares his thoughts about the struggles religious students are having with academic Bible and the need for a more sophisticated understanding of Torah
+A Jewish educator shares his thoughts about the struggles religious students are having with academic Bible and the need for a more sophisticated understanding of Torah.

 Print